ibm-cloud-docs/watson-assistant/web-chat-suggestions.md

 1. In the **Option label** field, type the text of the message that requests help from support.
 This message is shown as the label for the support option, which is included in the **Suggestions** window under the circumstances you specified in the previous step.
 If the customer clicks this option, the same message is sent to the assistant.

     The message you specify should trigger an action that gives customers a way to connect with support.
 By default, the message `Connect with agent` is used.
-If your web chat is integrated with a service desk, this message initiates a transfer to a human agent.
-(For more information about integrating with a service desk, see [Adding service desk support](/docs/watson-assistant?topic=watson-assistant-deploy-web-chat-haa).)
+If your web chat is integrated with a contact center platform, this message initiates a transfer to a human agent.
+(For more information about integrating with a contact center, see [Adding contact center support](/docs/watson-assistant?topic=watson-assistant-deploy-web-chat-haa).)

-    If your web chat is not integrated with a service desk, specify a message that helps your customers reach whatever form of support you do offer.
+    If your web chat is not integrated with a contact center, specify a message that helps your customers reach whatever form of support you do offer.
 If you offer a toll-free support line, you might add `Get the support line phone number`.
 Or if you offer an online support request form, you might add `Open a support ticket`.

     Whether you use the default support message or add your own, make sure your action is designed to recognize the message and respond to it appropriately.
     <!--- For more information, see [Connecting customers with support](/docs/assistant?topic=assistant-dialog-support){: external}. --->